lemons-studios/audio-replacer/README.md

 - Data-driven pitch and effect filters powered by FFMpeg (in other words; you can create these filters yourself!)
 - Built-in pitch/effect data file editor
 - Optional support for Discord Rich presence
-- Optional support for speech-to-text transcription with Whisper (Additional download required, recommended only for those with an NPU or Nvidia GPU)
+- Support for speech-to-text transcription with Whisper.cpp
 - Automatic app updates
-- View Update notes directly inside the app
-- Turn anything you do not like/want through the settings page
 - Hotkeys for common tasks

 ## 💾 Install